Logo preload

 1. Define your purpose

-Before you start collecting data, make sure your goals and objectives are clearly defined.
+Before you start collecting field data, make sure your goals and objectives are clearly defined.
 What do you want to learn?

 There will likely be more data you can collect in the field than is necessary, so beware of scope creep!
 Collecting additional data that is not critical to your purpose can quickly increase costs and time spent conducting your survey.